bensultan1985/bensultan1985/README.md

 - 👋 Hi, I’m Ben.
 - 👀 I like building useful, intuitive software tools... and the occasional game.
-- 🌱 Play Beardle, guess the person behind the beard: https://beardle.app (Wordle style game)
+- 🌱 Play Beardle, guess the person behind the beard: https://beardle.app (Wordle style game) *down for updates week of may 5 2022*

 <!---
 bensultan1985/bensultan1985 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.